benny10ben/Emberr-Private_Productivity/README.md

 - Built-in calendar and reminders
 - Mobile to desktop sync (the data is encrypted so don't worry about using through public wifi)
 - Self-host your data on your own server (the data is encrypted on the server)
-- (AI is off by default) Local AI that runs entirely on-device for more privacy or add your own API key for cloud AI providers
+- Local AI that runs entirely on-device for more privacy or add your own API key for cloud AI providers (Can turn off)
 - End-to-end encryption for your data
 - No trackers, no ads, no sharing data to third parties